richardhenyash/perkulater/README.md

 * See other user's positive reviews and feedback to inspire confidence in making a purchase.
 * Review and recommend products.
 * Contact the business about an order.
-* Contact the business with a general enquiry.
 * Customise my subscription service so that I can try different coffees specifically tailored to my taste preferences.
 * Purchase high quality cold brew coffee in a can (this product line could potentially be added in a future development phase).
 * Purchase high quality coffee making equipment (this product line could potentially be added in a future development phase).